 I am currently in the process of reviewing Beethoven's Piano Sonata No. 32, from the theme of the second movement to the five variations.
-It's taking quite a while, but in between, I started typing Bach's "Goldberg Variations", the first aria, with a trio of violins, violas, and cellos.
+It's taking quite a while, but in between, I started sequencing Bach's "Goldberg Variations", the first Aria, with a trio of violins, violas, and cellos.

 Therefore, I decided to start by understanding the role of each voice part.
 I searched for sheet music and was fortunate to find a score for a violin, viola, and cello trio arrangement by violinist Dmitry Sitkovetsky, dedicated in memory of Glenn Gould.
 The three voices are well assigned to each of the three instruments.